 HOMEBASE: Opening programming, various artists.

 Likely Portland’s newest art space, homebase is part gallery, part performance venue, part backyard.
 A soft opening on June 22 presented “I haven’t forgotten anything despite how I pretend to” featuring a mural and visuals by Katelyn Kilburg.
 Soon to come is a zine release with another installation, up until July 18th.
 Later in the month, homebase welcomes Heldáy Benjamín de la Cruz for a solo show focusing on themes of home and heritage.
-Opening July 20.
+Opening in early September.

 NATIONALE: Antigen, William Matheson.